sehjal408/Blog/README.md

 ## Explore Company’s Default Values

 **Default Holiday List:**
 Holiday List is a list which contains the dates of holidays.
 Most organizations have a standard Holiday List for their employees.
 However, some of them may have different holiday lists based on different Locations or Departments.
-In ERPNext, you can configure multiple Holiday Lists and assign them to your employees based on your requirements.
+In erpGuru, you can configure multiple Holiday Lists and assign them to your employees based on your requirements.

 **Default Letter Head:**
 A Letter Head contains your organization's name, logo, address, etc which appears at the top portion in documents.
 Every company has a default Letter Head.
 These Letter Head values are generally set as Header and Footer in the documents.
-In ERPNext, you can capture these details in the Letter Head master.
+In erpGuru, you can capture these details in the Letter Head master.

 **Default Finance Book:**
 A Finance Book is a book against which all the accounting entries are booked.
 You can have multiple finance books.
 For example, one book for tax authorities and another for stockholders.
 This is useful if you have to report depreciation and other values in different ways based on regulatory requirements.